 Let me alleviate some of your guilt-in-hindsight.
 It's very unlikely that logical straight-talk would change the mind of a person who not only holds those beliefs, but is confident enough to voice them openly in a work situation which is more or less an extended interview.
 In those cases you should speak up with your own opinion, but more for the sake of bystanders, and to reaffirm your beliefs (and in this case the company's cultural norms), rather than because you hope to change the speaker's opinion.
 Throw that bad apple away with no regrets.

-153. On an internal Google+ post, Kim Burchett ("Burchett"), a L7 SWE Manager, proposed creating an online companywide blacklist of political conservatives inside Google.
-She mused aloud to her readership that they might deserve "something resembling a trial" before being added to the blacklist.
+133. Kim Burchett ("Burchett"), a L7 SWE Manager, proposed creating an online companywide blacklist of political conservatives inside Google.
+She was kind enough to suggest to her readership that they might deserve "something resembling a trial" before being added.